-Optional insurance policies you might like to take out if it would give you peace of mind are:
+Optional insurance policies you might like to take out for peace of mind are:

-[calculator-one align=”right”]Remember that if there is any gas in the property you need to have an annual gas check by a qualified plumber who needs to give you a certificate to prove that the gas appliances are safe and won’t poison tenants with carbon monoxide.
+Remember, if there is any gas in the property you need to have an annual gas check by a qualified plumber.
+They need to give you a certificate to prove that the gas appliances are safe, and carbon monoxide free.

-Also, check with your local landlord laws to make sure you are complying with all the regulatory checks and to ensure that your tenancy agreements are up to date.
+Also, check your local landlord laws to make sure you are complying with all the regulatory checks, and to ensure that your tenancy agreements are up to date.

 By offering the property for the 52 weeks, you can be sure to receive monthly rent payment regardless of whether or not they are using the property.
 Although this seems appealing, know that some students will not pay for a full year if they do not intend on being there to use the property.

-As most students will go back home for their summer holiday, charging half the rent during the summers months may be an arrangement that suits both you and the them well.
+As most students will go back home for their summer holiday, charging half the rent during the summers months may be an arrangement that suits both you and them well.
 Assuming they vacate the property, you can use this time to renovate the property and do any work that needs to be done before the next tenants move in.
-It serves them well because it provides them with somewhere to store their goods during the summer.
+It also gives students somewhere to store their things over summer!

 Providing the tenants with a contract that begins and ends with the academic year (typically around 41 weeks) enables you to let your property to students that come to study in the summer.
-Be sure to look into the summer programmes in the areas around you to make sure there will will be enough of a demand.
-Also speak to the programme coordinators to see how most students go about finding short let accommodation.
+These might often be foreign exchange students.
+Speak to the summer programme coordinators to see how most students go about finding short let accommodation.

 As with all investments, there are good and bad elements.
-Ying Tan, the Managing Director of The Buy to Let Business, says the main positive and negative aspects of investing in student accommodation are:
+Ying Tan, the Managing Director of The Buy to Let Business, outlines the main advantages and disadvantages of letting to students: